ryantibs/tibbles-group/bib-guidelines.md

   `Annals of Statistics`.
 - Sometimes journals won't have volumes; just omit the `volume` field.
 - Make sure to use two dashes for the page range, as in `461--464`.
-- BibDesk adds `date-added` and `date-modiied` fields; don't worry about it, they won't appear in the rendered bibliography.
+- BibDesk often adds `date-added` and `date-modiied` fields; don't worry about it, they won't appear in the rendered bibliography.
 - You don't need anything else; for example, I never include `publisher` or `abstract` or anything like that.